dubhalley/Tube_Synth_How_to/README.md

 <img src='Pictures/video_In_Action.mp4'/>

 Sorry it's a poor video...
-I send a low sinus wave from a fonction generator to the CV input, that why the waveform moove.
+I send a low sinus wave from a fonction generator to the CV input, that why the waveform moove.-